data-bootcamp-v4/lab-sql-mysql-db-creation/README.md

 	USE lab_mysql;
 	```

-1. **Write SQL queries to create the tables and columns based on your database design.**
+4. **Write SQL queries to create the tables and columns based on your database design.**

 	You will use the `CREATE TABLE` statement for this purpose.
-You can find the reference for `CREATE TABLE` statement [here](https://dev.mysql.com/doc/refman/8.0/en/creating-tables.html).
+You can find the reference for the `CREATE TABLE` statement [here](https://dev.mysql.com/doc/refman/8.0/en/creating-tables.html).

-	To test your CREATE TABLE statement, you should add a DROP TABLE statement above each CREATE TABLE statement in your script, like this:
+	To test your `CREATE TABLE` statement, you should add a `DROP TABLE` statement above each `CREATE TABLE` statement in your script, like this:

 	```sql
 	DROP TABLE IF EXISTS cars;